ggmolly/belfast/README.md

 > [!WARNING]
 > Protobuf messages **are not** automatically updated.
 You need to update them manually, yet.

-> [!WARNING]
-> Some packets are currently replayed or mostly replayed.
-Belfast won't run until you haven't inserted valid responses for these packets.

 > [!IMPORTANT]
 > Some packets have invalid / no names.